moothes/A2S-v2/readme.md

 # A2S-v2

-## News: Our work is accepted by CVPR 2023.
-Source code of our work: "[Texture-guided Saliency Distilling for Unsupervised Salient Object Detection](https://arxiv.org/abs/2207.05921)".
+Source code of our CVPR 2023 paper: "[Texture-guided Saliency Distilling for Unsupervised Salient Object Detection](https://arxiv.org/abs/2207.05921)".
 Our code is based on [A2S-v1](https://github.com/moothes/A2S-USOD) and [SOD benchmark](https://github.com/moothes/SALOD).

 Pretrained backbone: [MoCo-v2](https://github.com/facebookresearch/moco).